lat94/watson-instance-pusher/README.md

 If the set of properties seems more like a clutter than anything, you can refer to the [Reminders about properties](#reminders-about-properties) section.

 It is important to know that the service does not create a backup repository for you.
-You need to create it first and than set its name in the `repo` property (in the schedule service or the REST API).
+You need to create it first and then set its name in the `repo` property (in the schedule service or the REST API).

 ## Using as a schedule service